 What is Cross Merchant Linking?

 If the company you work at has been hit by fraud, the first thing you must realize is your company does not exist in a vacuum.
 Fraudsters target multiple companies, and as such have left their digital fingerprints and criminal handiwork all over the web.
 When a chargeback, a fraud attack, friendly fraud, or another instance of financial loss occurs against a company, most merchants store that information in their database.
-Over time, companies cultivate what is commonly called blacklists and whitelists, essentially lists of information that contain trusted customers and the information of fraudsters who have attacked their system.
+Over time, companies cultivate what is commonly called allow lists and deny lists, essentially lists of information that contain trusted customers and the information of fraudsters who have attacked their system.

 How can your company benefit from Cross Merchant Linking?

-While competing companies would never share lists of their most trusted and valuable customers (the white lists), the benefit of sharing the information about online criminals among other online retailers is obvious.
+While competing companies would never share lists of their most trusted and valuable customers (the allow lists), the benefit of sharing the information about online criminals among other online retailers is obvious.
 The more information that is shared between businesses, the smaller the victim pool a fraudster has to choose from.
 Let’s examine this by considering a quick scenario.

 Business A is a high end watch retailer and has twice been hit by online fraud in the same week.
 While the credit card and shipping address used in both fraud attacks were different, Business A notices that the fraudster had the exact same IP address.
 Business B is also a high end watch retailer, and a week after Business A suffers its two fraudulent attacks, Business B receives a large online order for multiple watches.
 Because both business use the same fraud provider (Signifyd), Business B will immediately be notified that this IP address is known to be associated with fraudulent purchases and to immediately decline this purchase.
 This information would only be available by the shared knowledge of Business A. Without having a cross merchant database, both companies would be more likely to fall victims to the same fraudster.
 But by sharing information, the whole business community benefits.